d4e-digital-4-efficiency/Pdfvert/README.md

 # Pdfvert
+---
-Convert a variety of file types to PDF using OpenOffice
+**Convert a variety of file types to PDF using OpenOffice v4.1.2.**

+Uses OpenOffice SDK v4.1.2 - DLLs included in nuget package - no need to download.

 #### Supported File Types:
 * .doc